aydangasimova/udacity_ml_with_pytorch/README.md

 This is a repository of the Udacity course: Introduction to Machine Learning with PyTorch.

-The repo is using Python 3.8 and has the following dependencies.
+The repo is using Python 3.8 and has the following dependencies:

+- numpy
+- matplotlib
+- pandas